MOST IMPORTANT THING WITH POLISHED CONCRETE FLOORS.

 - Can only be achieved with a new concrete pour, or topping slab.

-If proper investigation and planning is not carried out, the concrete floor can reveal some unpleasant surprises, often heartbreaking, and the results can be very unpredictable and unacceptable.
-It is best to have a good indication of the expected concrete floor finish to avoid disappointment, which can also, often lead to lengthy delays whilst researching alternative floor coverings, unexpected changes in floor heights causing unforeseen and costly variations in the building contract, and just to top it off, further delays in the building schedule and tenants moving back in, which can seriously blowout costs and keep you awake at night.
+If proper investigation and planning are not carried out, and one proceeds to polish the existing concrete foundation slab, the concrete floor can reveal some unpleasant surprises, often heartbreaking, and the results can be very unpredictable and unacceptable.
+It is best to have a good indication of the expected concrete floor finish to avoid disappointment, that can also, often lead to lengthy delays whilst researching alternative floor coverings, unexpected changes in floor heights causing unforeseen and costly variations in the building contract, and just to top it off, further delays in the renovation project schedule and families moving back in, which can seriously blowout costs and keep you awake at night.

 How do we know?